Chart Color Schemes

 Mornington is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the population of the Mornington (Qld) statistical area (Lv2) is estimated at around 1,847 people.
-This reflects an increase of 1 person since the 2021 Census, which reported a population of 1,846 people.
-The change was inferred from resident population data estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,884 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The Mornington (Qld) (SA2)'s 0.1% growth since census positions it within 2.4 percentage points of the SA3 area's 2.5%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth, contributing approximately 65.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Mornington (Qld) is around 1,847 people.
+This reflects an increase of one person since the 2021 Census, which reported a population of 1,846 people.
+The change is inferred from AreaSearch's estimate of the resident population following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,884 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Mornington's 0.1% growth since census positions it within 2.6 percentage points of the SA3 area (2.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort when utilised.
-Considering the projected demographic shifts, over this period, projections indicate a decline in overall population by 45 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 48 people.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the area's population expected to shrink by 51 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 49 people.

 Frequently Asked Questions - Population